 SECTION 15.
 Patronage.

-No officer or employee may promise an appointment, or use their influence to obtain an appointment, to any position, as a reward for any political activity or contribution.
+No officer or employee may promise an appointment, or use their influence to obtain an appointment, to any position as a reward for any political activity or contribution.

 COMMENT SECTION 16: This, like many of the provisions, is optional.
 Keep in mind that outside employment not only leads to conflicts of interest, as defined in this code, but can interfere with doing one's job by affecting the officer’s or employee's time, energy, and focus.
 Volunteers are expected to have other jobs, and it may not be advisable to prevent low-paid employees from having evening, weekend, or holiday jobs, but many cities have rules limiting the amount and type of outside employment.
 Such provisions should include procedural requirements – for example: applying for formal, written permission from one's supervisor or department head (including disclosure of any officers, employees, or contractors involved) and the written acceptance of limitations on time and place of outside employment.
 If included, this policy should also be included in the city personnel policy.